The Murray-Darling Basin

 Within the Murray-Darling basin, there is an extensive network of waterways that feed the two prime rivers of the region, the Murray and Darling Rivers.

-The Murray River, Australia's most iconic river, stretches from near Mount Kosciuszko in the Australian Alpine Region to the Coorong and Lake Alexandrina in South Australia.
-The Murray River has some of Australia's best Touring Routes with easy to follow Itineraries & Maps.
+The Murray River, Australia's longest, provides some of the best destinations, touring routes, and experiences in Australia.
+Stretching from near Mount Kosciuszko in the Australian Alpine Region to the Coorong and Lake Alexandrina in South Australia, the Murray River forms the boundary between Victoria and New Sou...

 The Darling River provides the basis for the Darling River Run, one of Australia's most iconic touring routes.
 The Darling River and Outback NSW offer visitors plenty of experiences, towns, attractions, and county hospitality.
 Being less than a days drive from eastern capitals of Australia, it is also known as the...